wwarthen/CPU280/README.md

 ## Repository Contents

-There are 4 directories in the respository:
+The contents of the repository are organized into the following directories:

 | Directory | Description |
 | --- | --- |